AhmedElgaidi/test/README.md

-## A simple test with percent project
+## A simple test with percentage project
 You can go live from here:

 https://ahmedelgaidi.github.io/test/